 Obtaining Information Required for a Divorce Records Request

-Visit the Superior Court of San Diego County's website (see Resource 1).
-Click on "Accessing Court Records," and then click on "Locate File."
+Visit the Superior Court of San Diego County's website.
+Click on "Access Court Records," and then click on "Locate File."

 Click on the link for family court cases.
 Click on the "online case search" link if the divorce you wish to search for occurred in 1974 or later.
 Otherwise, you will have to visit the court location where the case was originally heard.

 Click on the "online case search" link again.
 Select whether to search by party name, case number or district attorney case number.
 If you do not have any of these pieces of information, you will have to visit the court location where the divorce took place and request a staffer search the records for you based on information you do have.